Offthecharts89/Odmandakh_Portfolio/README.md

 * Was tasked to create an interactive dashboard from last year's data on cases.
 * Asked to remain anonimous but was very kind and let me show the work I had done for them.
 * Scrubbed, cleaned and created a Dashboard using pivot tables
-* (For the excel file, you can download it above or click the link in the title)
+* (To download the excel file, you can click the title)

 #### Dashboard:
 ![](Images/HR_dashboard_REC.png)